 I feel social media took over and now I follow peoples lives on Instagram.
 This little space is where I upload things people ask me to share like my yearly printable calendars or my meal planning printable.

-I missed telling you (blog) why we left Chile… it was a lot to process, and then after we move, we (or I) didn’t have much extra time (or energy!) as we had to -very quickly- get the new house ready before Evan was born! and then we had a baby and when he was 6 months we went to Chile for the Chilean Summer and when we came back BOOM the world exploded.
+I missed telling you (blog) why we left Chile… it was a lot to process, and then after we moved, we (or I) didn’t have much extra time (or energy!) as we had to -very quickly- get the new house ready before Evan was born! and then we had a baby, when he was 6 months old we went to Chile and when we came back to what we thought it was going to be quieter times BOOM the world exploded.
 Classes were cancelled, everybody was scared, Will started working from home again.
 Evan was so little.
-I wrote some post that I will keep private, I wrote some posts that are still on my drafts, but then I remembered that the whole point of this blog was to save memories, to write from the top of my head, to process things through writing.
+I wrote some posts that I will keep private, I wrote some posts that are still on my drafts, but then I remembered that the whole point of this blog was to save memories, to write from the top of my head, to process things through writing.
 Grammar and spelling don’t need to be perfect, I don’t even have to re read my posts and edit them.
 I just have to write.

 After the world shut down we did online school.
 And we rocked it.

 It’s not very a humble thing to say, I know.
 But it’s true.
 The kids rocked it, I rocked it.
 I was tired but proud to be able to handle two kids doing school and a baby.
 I also think Evan benefited from the whole thing.
 He had his siblings with him every day, he was always in the middle.
 We hiked, we watched movies, we spent more time together.
 We made it work.